 Kenneth Clark, Baron Clark(1903-1983), Art historian and museum director

-Sitter in 27 portraits
+Sitter in 29 portraits

 Artist of 1 portrait